 The neighborhood's pluses include being close to the Eiffel Tower, the D'Orsay Museum, the Sewers Museum (one of our favorites), and the Invalides.
 The Champs-Élysées is just across the Seine, and the Gare Montparnasse (which is served from CDG by Air France buses) is within walking distance if you don't have too much luggage.
 Hotel prices also tend to be fairly reasonable in the 7th.

-On the downside, the 7th arrondissement can seem a little boring, since it's heavy on residential quartiers and government ministries.
+On the downside, the area around the Eiffel Tower can seem a little boring, since it's heavy on residential quartiers and government ministries.
 The most central sightseeing attractions of Paris (such as the Louvre, Nôtre Dame, and the Centre Pompidou) are a fair distance away, though the RER "C" line and the Batobus offer direct service along the Seine from the Eiffel Tower, and the D'Orsay Museum.
 The RER also stops at Invalides.

 Next page: Right Bank: Champs-Élysées to Louvre

 |Left Bank: Eiffel Tower, Invalides|

 |Right Bank: Ópera|

 |Right Bank: Marais|

 Privacy and cookies